Brooklyn born, raised

 his own single and then an album on his label, Flat Baroque Records.

-The 1988 LP ‘Pryvit Blewz,' features veteran session men, Harvey
+The 1988 LP ‘Pryvit Blewz,' (Private Blues) features veteran session men, Harvey

 Mandel, Paul Harris, Scott Petito, Mark 'Slick' Aguilar, and Fuzzy, as